 LIZHI INC. to Report Fourth Quarter and Fiscal Year 2022 Financial Results on Thursday, March 16, 2023

-/EIN News/ -- GUANGZHOU, China, March 06, 2023 (GLOBE NEWSWIRE) -- LIZHI INC. (“LIZHI” or the “Company”) (NASDAQ: LIZI), an audio-based social and entertainment platform, today announced that it will report its fourth quarter and fiscal year 2022 unaudited financial results on Thursday, March 16, 2023, before the open of U.S. markets.
+GUANGZHOU, China, March 06, 2023 (GLOBE NEWSWIRE) -- LIZHI INC. ("LIZHI" or the "Company") LIZI, an audio-based social and entertainment platform, today announced that it will report its fourth quarter and fiscal year 2022 unaudited financial results on Thursday, March 16, 2023, before the open of U.S. markets.

 The Company's management will host an earnings conference call at 7:00 AM U.S. Eastern Time on March 16, 2023 (7:00 PM Beijing/Hong Kong Time on March 16, 2023).